 Whether you are struggling with interpersonal conflict, intimate relationship issues, difficulty coping without drugs or alcohol, depression, anxiety, or are just feeling "stuck," seeking a therapeutic relationship that fits well with you is often the first step towards feeling more self-empowered.

-Relationship distress, family of origin concerns, parenting difficulties, depression and sadness, anxiety and stress, cultural identity, sexual orientation, substance misuse
+Relationship distress, family of origin concerns, parenting difficulties, depression and sadness, anxiety and stress, cultural identity, sexuality and sexual identity, ADD/ADHD, substance misuse

 From our first session, I strive to develop a real connection with you.

 This is where you can let down your guard and express yourself in an open, judgement-free environment.
 Often your true thoughts, emotions and needs get clouded or pushed aside by the needs, expectations and perceptions of the people in your life.
 Having this open environment to explore and identify these essential aspects of you is vital to our work together